skyseen/IT-IT/README.md

 # IT-IT Automation Toolkit

 IT-IT is a desktop automation suite that streamlines day-to-day IT operations such as user onboarding, SAP administration, Agile account maintenance, and telecom billing updates.
-The application provides a Tkinter-based control panel that guides operators through each workflow while automatically preparing emails, Excel templates, and shared-folder artifacts required by downstream teams.
+The application provides a PySide6-based control panel that guides operators through each workflow while automatically preparing emails, Excel templates, and shared-folder artifacts required by downstream teams.

 ## Key Features
 - **Centralized dashboard** – Launch user management, SAP, Agile, and telco workflows from a single window with contextual guidance for each task.